Pentodo/pdfiber/README.md

 go run main.go
 ```

 The API will be available at `http://localhost:3000`.
-Check the documentation for details on the available endpoints.

 ## Contributing